biolab/orange-web2/public/blog/2019-4-orange-at-gis-ostrava/orange-at-gis-ostrava.md

 ---
-author="Blaz Zupan"
+author: "Blaz Zupan"
-date= '2019-04-24'
+date: '2019-04-24'
-draft= false
+draft: false
-title="Orange at GIS Ostrava"
+title: "Orange at GIS Ostrava"
-type="blog"
+type: "blog"
-thumbImage = "/blog_img/2019/4/24/ostrava-workshop.jpg"
+thumbImage: "/blog_img/2019/4/24/ostrava-workshop.jpg"
-blog=["geo", "GIS", "hierarchical clustering"] shortExcerpt = "In late March 2019, we have been invited to present Orange during a GIS Ostrava conference."
+blog: ["geo", "GIS", "hierarchical clustering"]
+shortExcerpt: "In late March 2019, we have been invited to present Orange during a GIS Ostrava conference."

-longExcerpt = "In late March 2019, we have been invited to present Orange during a GIS Ostrava conference.
+longExcerpt: "In late March 2019, we have been invited to present Orange during a GIS Ostrava conference.
 We have shown how to work with geospatial data in Orange."
 ---

 Ostrava is a city in the north-east of the Czech Republic and is the capital of the Moravian-Silesian Region. {{< link_new url="https://gisak.vsb.cz/gisostrava/index.php" name="GIS Ostrava">}} is a yearly conference organized by Jiří Horák and his team at the {{< link_new url="https://www.vsb.cz/en" name="Technical University of Ostrava">}}.
 University has a nice campus with a number of new developments.
 I have learned that this is the largest university campus in central and eastern Europe, as most of the universities, like mine, are city universities with buildings dispersed around the city.